 3.6 Provide clear expectations of the college / student partnership during the induction process

 All students are inducted into college before taught lessons start.
-During induction the College expectations should be outlined along with what the College commits to offering.
+During induction the college expectations should be outlined along with what the college commits to offering.
+We do this using the Student Agreement.

 3.7 Equity, Diversity and Inclusion